bbyam13/social-listening-pipeline-and-dash/README.md

 ### Step 9: Run the Job to Create Tables

-Before configuring the dashboard, run the orchestration job to ingest content and create the required tables.
+Run the orchestration job to ingest content and create the required tables.

 **Quick Start - Run with default parameters:**